qgis/QGIS-Documentation/docs/user_manual/processing/3rdParty.rst

 Adding R scripts from the QGIS collection .........................................

-R integration in QGIS is different from that of SAGA in that there is not a predefined set of algorithms you can run (except for some example script that come with the *Processing R Provider* plugin).
+R integration in QGIS is different from that of some other third party providers like SAGA in that there is not a predefined set of algorithms you can run (except for some example script that come with the *Processing R Provider* plugin).

 A set of example R scripts is available in the QGIS Repository.
 Perform the following steps to load and enable them using the